 How to Wrap Text In Google Docs

-Well, this might solve your issue to wrap the text in your document.
-This is not applicable for wrapping an image around the text, so you need to look out below for that particular fix and steps.
+Well, this might solve your issue of wrapping the text in your document.
+This is not applicable for wrapping an image around the text, so you must look below for that particular fix and steps.

 How to Wrap Text Around an Image in Google Docs

 These features and functions can only be carried out over the desktop version.
-If you are using the mobile app version, you may not be able to carry out any of the said processes.
+If you are using the mobile app version, you may be unable to carry out any of the said processes.

 How To Wrap Text Around A Table In Google Docs

-You can follow the below methods to wrap text around a table in Google Docs.
+You can follow the below methods to wrap text in a Google Docs table.

 Method-1: Using the Table as an Image

 - Select the table by dragging the cursor throughout the complete table and then you can use Ctrl + C keyboard shortcut or right-click and select the copy option to copy the table.